 ERP software allows each department to maintain its specific systems while providing activity stats and other relevant information to the other departments.
 It connects various facets of your organization, allowing you to understand the effects of each department on one another.
 This integrated software links the intangible factors of your business, such as product lifecycles, customer satisfaction and working hours, with tangible financial data.

+What is the difference between ERP and accounting software?
 At their core, accounting and ERP systems aim to provide employees with a more streamlined, insightful approach to record-keeping.
-By exploring the core differences between ERP and accounting software, you can more easily identify the answer to whether your organization needs accounting software or an ERP.
+By exploring the core difference between accounting software and ERP systems, you can more easily identify the answer for which system your organization needs.

 Perhaps the most apparent difference between the two lies in the scope of work they can perform.
 Accounting software functions to provide streamlined reporting for financial departments, generate reports to save time and conduct all record-keeping virtually to save space.
 While ERP also saves time and space, what makes ERP different is the scope of business functions it records and the way it stores this data.